+- The Cecil the Lion story?
 Jimmy Kimmel's response was pretty good.
 I have newfound respect for him.
 I also like his use of “vomitous.”

-The Associated Press, along with MovieTone news, has made one million minutes of history available on YouTube.
+- The Associated Press, along with MovieTone news, has made one million minutes of history available on YouTube.
 For some reason the piece is written in the future tense while the YouTube channel is already available.
 I guess AP might need a CE.

-In the wake of Lafayette, Adam Gopnik writes about Obama's evolving outrage on guns, but doesn't give quite the evidence I would've liked.
+- In the wake of Lafayette, Adam Gopnik writes about Obama's evolving outrage on guns, but doesn't give quite the evidence I would've liked.
 But the piece does raise this thought: Do we have the right to not to have to bear arms?
 Not according to the NRA, which treats every innocent victim in every schoolyard, movie theater or recruitment center as if they were the saloon owner in “Unforgiven,” saying, essentially: Well, they should've armed themselves, so they got what's coming.
 Assholes.

 - A video of Obama in Africa arguing for African leaders to step down after their term is over.
 He says the law is the law, and he himself is looking forward to serving in other ways and having a smaller security detail.
 But what made news?
 Saying if he ran again he thinks he could win.
 He'd have my vote.

 - Speaking of fault: The New York Times really flubbed it with that Hilary story last week.

 - Six years before the controversial publication of “Go Set a Watchman,” Malcolm Gladwell wrote a critique of Atticus Finch and the old style Southern liberalism he represented.
 In a way, it anticipates “Watchman.”
 Or it indicates how the hero of “Mockingbird” could become the tarnished father of “Watchman.”

-I agree with Jeff Wells on the one-sided debate on the way men and women look at (and reject) one another.
+- I agree with Jeff Wells on the one-sided debate on the way men and women look at (and reject) one another.
 It's one-sided because the way men reduce women (traditionally: into sex objects) has been a longtime cause for complaint, while the way women reduce men (by job, status, wealth, fame and/or looks) is hardly mentioned.
 Opportunity for someone, I suppose.
 Maybe me.
 Maybe you.

 - Yesterday I posted my top 10 American movies in answer to the BBC's top 100.
 Jeff Wells did me one better.
 OK, 150 better.